pratsosa/SCREAM/README.md

 By default the script loads `best.ckpt` and determines the classification threshold as the point on the validation-set precision–recall curve closest to (precision=1, recall=1).
 A manual threshold can be specified with `--threshold`.

-Inference runs 100 MC noise samples per star on the test set, with perturbation applied only to the proper-motion error columns.
+Inference runs 100 MC noise samples per star on the test set.
 The script outputs:

 ```
 $PSCRATCH/GD1_SCREAM/